 From 2013 until 2016 he was the artistic Director of the Flemish Sinfonietta.
 WIth this high quality ensemble he achieved several live recordings for the Belgian radio.
 This ensemble produced also several cd recordings.

-Raf De Keninck is currently appointed as Director of Music at Fontys University of Fine and Performing Arts in Tilburg, the Netherlands.
+Raf De Keninck was appointed as Director of Music at Fontys University of Fine and Performing Arts in Tilburg, the Netherlands.

-In his role as Director of Music, he has laid the foundation for a radical overhaul of the Tilburg conservatory.
+In his role as Director of Music (2012-2020), he has laid the foundation for a radical overhaul of the Tilburg conservatory.
 He developed a new educational vision that is attuned to the needs of the modern, fast-changing world.
 This vision culminated in the Academy of Music and Performing Arts, an international course, dedicated to educating tomorrow’s musicians and features collaboration in ensembles as well as interdisciplinary art.
 More information about the program you can find on this page.
 From 1th November 2019 Raf De keninck is appointed as Executive Board Member of the prestigious Design Academy Eindhoven.
 Design Academy Eindhoven (DAE) is one of the world’s leading design schools.
 The academy trains designers that proceed to make their mark on the future and has done so for over 70 years.
 It is recognised for its forward-thinking and renowned professors and alumni, who have made great advances in the design field.
 It is currently home to a community of many nationalities and cultures.
 Design Academy Eindhoven is a University of the Arts that is part of the Universities of Applied Sciences, offering both BA and MA degrees, specialised in training students in different design perspectives in order to produce critical and socially engaged designers.
+More information about Design Academy Eindhoven you can find here.

 As a judge he is on the panels of the KNMO, VLAMO, Dexia Classics and the European Music Festival for Young People at Neerpelt.